Chung Mong-joon: Presidential campaign of 2002

 In 2002, he ran for the presidency, but later gave up his candidacy supporting Millennium Democratic Party's candidate Roh Moo-hyun.
 Their coalition was motivated to prevent the GNP from winning the presidential election.
 South Korean regionalism became much more serious and antagonistic under President Kim Dae-jung's term.
 President Kim is the only South Korean president coming from Jeolla province, whereas all the other South Korean presidents since General Park Chung Hee's military coup in 1961 have been from Gyeongsang Province.
 Those of Koreans who despised Jeolla province supported the GNP, and the party exploited such sentiments for its political gains of denouncing President Kim and his government.
 Throughout President Kim' term, the GNP was accused by civil rights groups and media for instigating anti Jeolla sentiments.
 Chung and Roh Moo-hyun objected such self-destroying regionalism in South Korea, and advocated reconciliation between Jeolla and Gyeongsang provinces.
 Their coalition was intended to defeat the party which was seen to exploit regionalism.

-Chung participated in Roh's presidential campaign up to the last day before the election, Dec 19, 2002.
-On Dec 18 afternoon, before the crowd of his supporters in Myeong-dong, Seoul, Roh suggested Chung Dong-young and Choo Mi-ae as viable choices of candidates for the next presidential race in 2007.
+Chung participated in Roh's presidential campaign up to the last day before the election on 19 December 2002.
+On the afternoon of 18 December, before the crowd of his supporters in Myeong-dong, Seoul, Roh suggested Chung Dong-young and Choo Mi-ae as viable choices of candidates for the next presidential race in 2007.
 Roh suggested those Democratic Party's politicians when he saw some of the crowd having slogans "Chung Mong-joon for the next presidential candidate" Roh's suggestion was not intended to exclude Chung as a presidential candidate, but to encourage and to praise his party's politicians in return to their supports to his presidential campaign.

 Several hours after this, Chung's spokeswoman officially announced Chung's withdrawal from supporting Roh.
 Roh's presidential camp was stunned by this, and Roh tried to allay Chung by visiting his home in person on the very last night before the presidential election, but Chung kept his front door closed and refused to see Roh.
 Nevertheless, Roh went on to win the election on the following day for the victory of all of those Koreans who wished to see regionalism end in South Korea.